smgrv123/diced-docs/pitch deck/Pitch Deck - Content.md

 3. Announce the option to have the meal cooked for you

 ---
-## Product Details (discuss)
+## Product Details
 Diced provides:
-- **Meticulously prepared meal kits**
+- To ensure optimal freshness, the preparation of all meal kits will start only after the order is placed.
-- prepared with fresh ingredients.  %% want to explain that each item would be prepared after the order is placed %%
+- Reduce ordering indecision by simplifying the user experience of the app
 - Focus on:
 	- Transparency
 	- Quality